This

 group of varieties represents a speciality in our product range.

-They are especially appreciated for their giant flowers of unusual
+They are especially prized for their giant flowers showcasing rare

-colours, which are about 16 cm in diameter and have ruffled and
+and unusual colours, which are about 16 cm in diameter and have

 frayed edges.
 In contrast to usual diploid varieties these ones